 Dental emergencies include toothaches, broken or chipped teeth, partial or completely dislodged teeth, objects caught between teeth, broken brace wires, lost crowns or fillings, loose bands and brackets, soft-tissue injuries to the tongue, gums, lips or cheeks and abscesses.

-If you are unsure whether or not your particular problem is a dental emergency, contact the dentist for advice.
+If you are unsure whether or not your particular problem is a dental emergency, contact us for advice.
 The general rule is that if it hurts, it’s an emergency.
 Even the smallest of injuries can damage tissue inside the teeth.
-Your dentist can prevent the damage caused by fractures or chips from affecting surrounding tooth tissue.
+We can prevent the damage caused by fractures or chips from affecting surrounding tooth tissue.
 When a crown or filling falls out, the tooth loses its support and can be damaged, even if you don’t have any symptoms.